romankuchin/ica0002-2025/06-prometheus/README.md

     --web.external-url=http://<your_public_http_endpoint>/prometheus

-Put required arguments in /etc/default/prometheus.
-Adjust metrics_path for job "prometheus" in prometheus config to make prometheus self-monitoring work.
+Put the required arguments into the `/etc/default/prometheus` file.
+Adjust `metrics_path` for job `prometheus` in the Prometheus config to make Prometheus self-monitoring work.
-Default `/metrics` won't work because all links in prometeheus will have prefix `/prometheus`, so metric_path will become `/prometheus/metrics`.
+Default `/metrics` won't work because all the links in Prometeheus will have prefix `/prometheus`, so `metric_path` will become `/prometheus/metrics`.

 ## Task 5: Write some Prometheus queries

 Using [docs](https://prometheus.io/docs/prometheus/latest/querying/basics/)
 write a query for memory consumption and average CPU load for each VM.

-Save queries to prom_queries.txt, you will use them during next lab.
+Save queries to `prom_queries.txt`, you will use them during next lab.

 ## Expected result